Zazou89/BetterBags_ProfessionKnowledgeTWW/README.md

 # BetterBags - Profession Knowledge - The War Within
+Don't leave your knowledge points lying around in your bags!
 This addon must be used with [BetterBags](https://www.curseforge.com/wow/addons/better-bags).
 It creates a new category for all Professions Knowledge Items, including :

-- Knowledge items from hidden treasures X
+- Knowledge items from hidden treasures
-- Weekly knowledge items from professions X
+- Weekly knowledge items from professions
-- Weekly knowledge items from treatises X
+- Weekly knowledge items from treatises
-- Knowledge items from NPC Crafting Orders X
+- Knowledge items from NPC Crafting Orders
-- Knowledge items bought from Lyrendal x
+- Knowledge items bought from Lyrendal
-- Knowledge points books from profession trainers in the City of Threads
+- Knowledge items books from profession trainers in the City of Threads
 - Knowledge items bought from Renown Quartermasters